enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

     L(d) = Intensity / (Constant + Linear*d + Exponential*d²)  ×  (1 - (d/Radius)^Falloff)²

 The first term is the classic inverse-square style attenuation curve.
-The second is a window that forces the result to exactly zero at the radius, so a light never pops off at its culling boundary - it lands on zero with zero slope.
+The second is a window. ``1 - (d/Radius)^Falloff`` is exactly zero at the radius whatever Falloff is, which is what stops the light there.
+Squaring it makes the curve arrive at zero flat instead of at an angle, so there is no visible ring where the light ends and it never pops off at its culling boundary.

 **Edge Brightness** is how bright the attenuation curve still is when it reaches the radius, as a fraction of the brightness at the centre.
 It is the control that decides whether a light reads as a lit room or as a spotlight: